Fingerprinting every loyalty customer in 20 characters

 This is the part I find most fun.

 At Sainsbury’s - where I previously led marketing data science - we never cracked this in production.
-Product pages were static (no per‑customer reranking), and the personalised “before you go” interstitial was customer-aware but couldn’t react to a live basket.
-What runs at Jollyes does all three at once: anchor SKU, customer fingerprint, and live basket, blended at request time in well under a millisecond.
+Product pages were static (no per-customer reranking), and the personalised “before you go” page was 1-2-1 personalised but didn’t react to a live basket.
+What runs at Jollyes does all three at once: anchor SKU, customer fingerprint, and live basket, blended at request time.

 The blend

-At request time, every candidate SKU starts with the anchor product’s pre-ranked also-bought score - the anonymous baseline.
+At request time, every candidate SKU starts with the anchor product’s pre-ranked also-bought score - the anonymous baseline from a classic basket analysis.

 Two additional signals can boost it: